John Bonham-Carter (1817–1884)

-John Bonham-Carter DL JP (13 October 1817 – 26 November 1884) was an English Liberal politician.
+John Bonham-Carter DL JP (13 October 1817 – 26 November 1884) was an English Liberal politician, member of the prominent Bonham Carter family.

 Early life

 Jack Bonham-Carter was the son of Joanna Maria Smith (1792–1884) and the Portsmouth Member of Parliament John Bonham-Carter (1788–1838).
 Among his siblings was the artist Hilary Bonham Carter, a friend of political journalist Harriet Martineau, and Elinor Mary Bonham Carter, the wife of prominent jurist Albert Venn Dicey.

 His paternal grandparents were Dorothy (née Cuthbert) Carter and Sir John Carter, who served as Mayor of Portsmouth.
 His maternal grandfather was abolitionist William Smith and through his aunt Frances, he was a first cousin of Florence Nightingale.
 His maternal uncle was Whig politician Benjamin Smith, father of his first cousins Barbara Bodichon and Benjamin Leigh Smith.

 He was educated at Clifton College and Trinity College, Cambridge.

 Career

 From 1847 to 1874, he was a Liberal MP for Winchester.
 He was briefly a Lord of the Treasury in 1866, and during his last two years in Parliament, he was Chairman of Ways and Means.
 In 1879, he served as High Sheriff of Hampshire, an office his father held in 1829.

 He was a member of the Photographic Society of London, later the Royal Photographic Society, from 1853 until his death.